 The Centre for Postnormal Policy and Futures Studies (CPPFS) is an international research and consultancy network that promotes futures literacy with a particular focus on marginalized peoples and Muslim societies.
 CPPFS works with communities, charities, foundations, and research, educational, and art institutions to foster critical inquiry, action learning, and an ethical imagination for shaping decolonized, alternative, and preferred futures.
 CPPFS has pioneered the theory and methodology of Postnormal Times (PNT): an era in which old orthodoxies are dying, new ones are emerging, and very few things seem to make sense.
 PNT is a product of the forces shaping our globalized, networked world: accelerating change, uncertainty, and ignorance.
 Negotiating PNT requires new forward-looking pathways based on a critical understanding of complexity, transcending contradictions, and the ever-present potential for chaos.
 PNT requires working with a diversity of perspectives and shared values, which take us beyond dialogues to polylogues — creative spaces for learning and unlearning.
 Ultimately, CPPFS’s works to promote an understanding of, and exploring new means of navigating, Postnormal Times.

-Ziauddin Sardar, writer, broadcaster and cultural critic, is Professor of Law and Society at Middlesex University, London.
+Ziauddin Sardar, writer, broadcaster and cultural critic, is former Professor of Law and Society at Middlesex University, and Professor of Postcolonial Studies, the City University, London.
 He has been described as a ‘critical polymath’ and is considered one of the top 100 public intellectuals in Britain.
 He works across a number of disciplines ranging from Islamic studies and futures studies to science policy, literary criticism, information science to cultural relations, art criticism and critical theory.
 He was born in Pakistan in 1951 and grew up in Hackney, East London.

 Sardar has worked as science journalist for Nature and New Scientist and as a television reporter for London Weekend Television.
 He was a columnist on the New Statesman for a number of years and has served as a Commissioner for the Equality and Human Rights Commission and as a member of the Interim National Security Forum.